msanaeirad/msanaeirad/README.md

 ## About

-I design and automate modern IT infrastructure using Networking, Linux, Python, Cloud and Artificial Intelligence.
+I build and automate modern IT infrastructure using Networking, Linux, Python, Cloud and Artificial Intelligence.

 ## Core Skills